arrfou90/cuda-image-filters/README.md

-# Cuda Image Filters on NVIDIA TX-2 & NVIDIA GTX1070
+# CUDA Image Filters on NVIDIA TX-2 & NVIDIA GTX1070
 Implementation of GPU accelerated Median Filter and Bilateral Filter for Stereo Vision using CUDA and OpenCV for CIS601 - Special Topics in Computer Architecture : GPGPU Programming

 To use this repository, make sure you have the following components installed: